psfrolov/psfrolov.github.io/app/_posts/2015-01-07-using-coverity-scan-with-appveyor.md

 Let's deal with input data.

-**Project name** is your Coverity Scan project name as seen in web UI.
-Usually it's the same as GitHub project name (`owner-name/repo-name`), in which case you can use `APPVEYOR_REPO_NAME` built-in variable for it.
+The **Project name** is your Coverity Scan project name as seen in web UI.
+Usually it's the same as GitHub project name (`owner-name/repo-name`), in which case you can use convinient `APPVEYOR_REPO_NAME` built‐in variable for it.

-**Project token** is used by Coverity Scan for automated build submissions.
+The **Project token** is used by Coverity Scan for automated build submissions.
 You can examine and regenerate it in your Coverity Scan web GUI **Project Settings** page.
 The token is meant to be kept in secret, so it is a good practice to use AppVeyor [Secure Variables][url-appveyor-secure-variables] feature to encrypt it: